-This matches very closely with the gender pay gap.
-In Europe, it’s estimated women make 17% less per hour than men, and in the US there is a gap of 20%.
+This matches very closely with the gender pay gap data in Europe and the US referred to earlier.
 Basically, there is as much of a gender equity compensation gap as there is a gender pay gap.

-So, how can we begin to close the equity compensation gap?
+So, what can we do about it?
 At first (and second) glance these issues seem societal and beyond the control of any individual company to solve.
-This may be at least partially true, but actively tackling it is also the best step you can take to solve it.
+This may be at least partially true, but actively tackling and transparency are the best steps you can take to solve it.

 To begin, you need to examine if there is a gender or race gap in your current employee share and compensation plans.
 As the old saying goes, what is not measured is not managed, so simply collecting the data is a powerful first step.
 If possible, this should be done by an independent arbiter to remove any potential bias or politics from the equation.

-The second step is putting in place policies throughout your company to actively target this inequality.
+The second step is putting in place policies throughout your company to address the inherent bias that can exist within company culture.
+This measure, if done right, can actively target this inequality.
+Unconscious bias can exist as part of a cultural legacy and a good way to tackle this is to use policies to enact a shift in company ideology and attitudes.
 Transparency and sharing of your current situation can be a nerve-wracking but important move.
 It may be embarrassing to admit you have a problem, even internally, but without doing so the problem won’t be fixed.

 A key step is designing your equity compensation plans to be more, well, equitable, when it comes to rewarding your people.
 Create ‘compensation bands’ for specific roles, meaning that a new hire will automatically be put in the same pay scale whatever race or gender they are.